California Consumer Privacy Act Policy

 - Outside companies or organizations, in connection with routine or required reporting, including consumer reporting agencies and other parties.

 Requests Under the CCPA

-If you are a California resident, a business may not discriminate against you for exercising your rights under the CCPA.
+If you are a California resident, you may:

 - Request we disclose to you free of charge the following information covering the 12 months preceding your request: